-Host a version of the Holocaust Museum & Education Center of Southwest Florida at your school, library, museum, or other site.
+Host a version of the Holocaust Museum & Janet G. and Harvey D. Cohen Education Center at your school, library, museum, or other site.
 Save on travel, logistics, setup/breakdown, and other costs by hosting our PopUp Museum.
 Have Museum Staff set up your PopUp Museum, laying out artifacts to augment the History & Memory panels and the local Survivor/Liberator portraits.